Monday, December 19, 2011

 Hormone production is regulated by a complicated negative-feedback pathway that is turned on and off in response to fluctuating hormone levels.
 When hormone production peaks, the hormone acts as an inhibitor and causes the pathway producing the substance to shut down.
 At the top of the chain of command is the hypothalamus.
 This part of the brain coordinates signals between the central nervous and endocrine systems by releasing factors that initiate a chemical cascade.
 The cascade switches on subsequent hormone production in target cells of other endocrine glands or tissues in the body.

 Once hormones are produced, they travel through the bloodstream to target cells where they initiate a change in cellular activity by attaching to the receptor protein of certain enzymes.
 This change is transmitted across the plasma membrane of a cell in one of three ways, depending on the type of hormone.
 The molecule may bind to a receptor protein that carries it across the membrane into the cytoplasm of the cell.
 A molecule may move directly into the nucleus, where it binds to its receptor protein and initiates transcription of messenger RNA.
 In the case of peptide hormones, which cannot pass through the plasma membrane, the molecule binds to receptor proteins on the surface of the cell.
 Protein receptor binding triggers a change in the shape of the receptor protein and unleashes a series of events in the cytoplasm.
 Activation or deactivation of chemical messages occurs as the signal is passed from one molecular receptor to the next.
+Hormonal Carcinogenesis

 Sex hormones and other steroids alter gene expression in target cells.
 In the absence of a steroid, an inhibitor protein prevents the hormone receptor from binding to the DNA and inhibits transcription of mRNA.
 But when a steroid binds with its receptor, it releases the inhibitor protein and the receptor can bind to regulatory sites on the DNA, thereby affecting expression of certain genes and their protein products in the target cell.
 Because sex hormones play important roles in regulating the growth and differentiation of cells in the sex organs, changes involving hormones, their receptors, and transcription factors that interact with estrogen and androgen receptors may lead to hormonal carcinogenesis.